 How to get to North East India

-The gateway to North East India is Guwahati – the capital of Assam and the most developed and ‘Indian’ city in the North East.
+The gateway to Northeast India travel is Guwahati – the capital of Assam and the most developed and ‘Indian’ city in the North East.
 It has rail connections to the rest of India (although it’s a really long journey) and regular flights from Delhi, Kolkata and Mumbai and connections to the rest of India.
 There are a couple of interesting temples and museums here but you will probably mainly use it as a gateway for traveling in North East India.

 Weather and when to visit North East India